dev-bootcamp-2019/final-project-RobertoOranger/README.md

 There are dev bootcamp's students with more experience than me.
 Thanks for your pacience.
 I can evaluate your projects.

-Unfurtunately i have not made a font end interface.
+Unfurtunately i have not made a front end interface.
 Sorry.
 But you can compile and run a simplified solidity version code with remix at this link: https://github.com/RobertoOranger/2019-final-project-remix/tree/master